 e.
 Fitness App

-Since we spend so much time inside nowadays, we need to adapt and learn to stay healthy and active.
+Since we spend so much time inside nowadays, we must adapt and learn to stay healthy and active.
 This is where a fitness app fits right in.

 Wondering what you could do differently in this domain?
 Let us show you a case study from our portfolio at Digitalya.

-FeetUp® is a healthcare app that wants to change the way you do yoga.
-It brings you tailored video content to perform inverted yoga from the comfort of your home.
+FeetUp® is a healthcare app that wants to change how you do yoga.
+It provides tailored video content to perform inverted yoga from the comfort of your home.

 However, to find out more accurately how much your app can cost, there are calculators, like the one below, that help you get an estimate development cost based on how you want your startup app to look and work.

 Usually, most mobile app development companies offer a process that comprises five steps: